 Single Car Accidents

 Just because your car was the only vehicle involved in an accident does not mean that the accident was your fault.
-Someone else may be to blame.
-You may be able to take legal action and obtain compensation for your single vehicle accident.
+Someone else may be to blame or is responsible, and you may be able to take legal action and obtain compensation for your injuries and property damage.

-Road construction accidents: Construction zones are everywhere on Georgia's interstates like I-75, I-95, and I-85.
+Road Construction : Construction zones are everywhere on interstates that run through Georgia, such as I-75, I-95, and I-85.
 Contractors are required to set up construction zones in a manner that does not put drivers or road construction workers in danger.
-Unfortunately, crashes in work zones happen all too often resulting in severe personal injuries and even deaths.
-Accidents in these areas may have been caused by improper warning signs, improperly diverted traffic, poor placement of cones and barriers or other problems.
+Unfortunately, crashes in work zones happen all too often, resulting in severe personal injuries and even deaths.
+Accidents in these areas may have been caused by lack of warning signs, improperly diverted traffic, poor placement of cones and barriers, or other problems.
 When collisions occur in a work zone or construction area, negligent construction companies may be held accountable.

-Accidents caused by vehicle defects: Improperly manufactured vehicles or vehicles with defective parts can cause single car accidents.
-Defective brakes can result in collisions.
+Vehicle Defects : Improperly designed or manufactured vehicles, or vehicles with defective parts, can cause single car accidents.
+Defective brakes and steering mechanisms can result in the unexpected loss of control.
 Defective tires can cause rollovers.
-Those responsible for manufacturing the defective vehicle can be held accountable in these cases.
+Designers, manufacturers, and sellers of a defective vehicle can be held accountable in these cases.